Beliavsky/Fortran-code-on-GitHub/README.md

 [stl-fortran](https://github.com/jacobwilliams/stl-fortran): Fortran STL (stereolithography) File I/O, by Jacob Williams

+[table-for-fortran](https://github.com/aschneeberger/table-for-fortran): table for Fortran working in a similar way as for Astropy or pandas, by aschneeberger.
+Currently reads and writes csv.

 [toml-f](https://github.com/toml-f/toml-f): TOML parser implementation for data serialization and deserialization in Fortran

 [Unidata NetCDF Fortran Library](https://github.com/Unidata/netcdf-fortran): The Unidata network Common Data Form (netCDF) is an interface for scientific data access and a set of freely-distributed software libraries that provide an implementation of the interface.
 The netCDF library also defines a machine-independent format for representing scientific data.